• Skip to primary navigation

 Turkey Gravy

-To make this recipe into a turkey gravy simply swap the stock for turkey stock and the chicken base for turkey base.
+To make this recipe into a turkey gravy you will start with the same caramelized onions and herbs, but you will add turkey flavors.
 Perfect for Roasted Turkey.

 Beef Gravy